This Rum Pound Cake is rich, buttery, and infused with warm rum flavor and topped with a sweet rum glaze.

 - Combine the flour, baking powder, and salt.

-- Add the flour mixture to the bowl, alternating with the milk, beginning and ending with the flour mixture.
+- Add the flour mixture to the bowl, alternating with the milk or buttermilk, beginning and ending with the flour mixture.
 Scrape down the sides of the bowl.

-- Bake for approximately 60 minutes.
+- Bake for approximately 1 hour and 15 minutes.
 The cake is done when a toothpick inserted into the cake comes out clean.

 - To make the glaze: